AntiqueSounds/Tandem-Badge/README.md

   - Time zone offset from GMT (e.g. -5 for Eastern U.S. - default)
   - Country code (default = US - Not used in this release)
   - Zip Code (not used in this software release)
   - Sleep timeout in minutes.
-How long until the device goes to sleep (range 1 to high-values)
+How long until the device goes to sleep (range 1 to 999)

 Badge software can be loaded and upgraded separately from the name load.
 There is no need to use the name loader again once values are set properly.